Fulbright Opportunities at UMD

 What is the Fulbright Program?

 The Fulbright Program is a collection of U.S.-government funded international educational exchange programs, the brainchildren of James William Fulbright.
 At the close of WWII, and at the start of his 30-year career as a U.S. senator for Arkansas, Fulbright convinced his congressional colleagues to use the proceeds from the sale of surplus U.S. war material to fund a series of bi-lateral student and scholar exchanges with countries around the world.
 Fulbright’s name subsequently became attached to an array of U.S. government sponsored international educational exchanges.
 Hundreds of UMD faculty and staff have been awarded Fulbright grants, and UMD has recently been among the Top Fulbright Producing Institutions.
 Learn more about the Fulbright program.

 Which Fulbright Program is the right one for me?

 Across his long career, Senator Fulbright sponsored legislation that created a variety of US government-supported international exchange programs.
 Where, how, and when you apply depends on which of these "Fulbright" programs is right for you.

 Explore your Fulbright options:

 How far ahead do I have to apply?

 The Fulbright application process begins 18 months in advance of the first grants in an award cycle.
-Application information is generally available in early February of each year for awards beginning in September of the following year (e.g., the Core competition for academic year 2021-2022 opened in February 2020).
-With the exception of the seminar offerings, the deadline for all applications for awards is 11:59 p.m., Eastern Standard Time on SEPTEMBER 16TH.
+Application information is generally available in early February of each year for awards beginning in September of the following year (e.g., the Core competition for academic year 2023-2024 just opened February 1, 2022).
+With the exception of the seminar offerings, the deadline for all applications for awards is 11:59 p.m., Eastern Standard Time on SEPTEMBER 15TH.

 Not available for 2023-2024 opportunities?
 You can still explore Fulbright opportunities for 2024 and beyond.